-An extensive list of scanning options, such as page orientation, thresholding and grayscale recognition, as well as color scanning, are also included for fine-tuning scanning.
-These options apply to image capture with a document camera as well as scanning.
-Kurzweil 1000 provides some additional camera-specific features in the Scan menu.
-All scanning and camera image capture features are available from the Scanning Settings tab.
+An extensive list of options, such as page orientation, thresholding and grayscale recognition, as well as color scanning, are also included for fine-tuning scanning.
+These features are available from the Scanning Settings tab.
 Find more information in Chapter 12, Working with Settings.